Suharsh329/hourglass/contributing.md

 The fourth command allows you to run a specific test in the ```commands``` directory
 The last command allows you to run a specific test in the ```helpers``` directory

-*Note that the test script in ```composer.json``` uses phpunit since I have it globally installed.
-If it is not globally installed on your machine, either install it or change the script to ```./vendor/bin/phpunit```.